aanyaG8/data_analysis_banking_domain/README.md

 Cross-analysis of risk vs age, properties, and loan balance

 Used calculated columns to flag risk levels

+#### 🔹 Lead Conversion and Campaign Analytics Dashboard

+Simulated B2B lead funnel with stages: Marketing Qualified Lead (MQL), Sales Qualified Lead (SQL), and Converted

+Visualized conversion rates and target benchmarks using KPI cards and gauge charts

+Analyzed lead origin and performance by source, occupation, and loyalty classification using DAX-based measures

 ### **4. 📊 Key KPIs Visualized**